This post may contain affiliate links or mention our own products, please check out our disclosure policy.

 Southern California is ideal for winter RVing

 When winter has you down, snowbird RV camping in Southern California will bring you back to your happy place.
 Forget the northern half of the state.
 It’s colder, rainy, and can be one of the worst snowbird destinations until spring rolls around.
 Winter is different down south.
 Weather is relatively predictable and mild.
 That’s why thousands of Canadians from British Columbia, Alberta, and Saskatchewan visit every winter.
 The best snowbird RV parks keep their pools and spas running year-round so you can make the most of it.
-Camp on the San Diego coast or head east for dry desert heat.
+Camp on the San Diego coast or head east for dry desert heat in Palm Springs.
+Go even further to Nevada, and party in Las Vegas for the weekend.
+Explore California’s national parks during the off-season.
 You’re guaranteed a better winter than back home.

 Florida